Redefining the Library with E-Books and Reading Eggs

 Create collections of high-interest books

 With your expert guidance at the helm, this gives students the ability to choose what they want to read within the parameters of your particular focus.
-Curate a book collection to enhance your weekly or monthly classroom theme or topic for a book club or for guided reading.
+Curate a book collection, and assign it to students to enhance your weekly or monthly classroom theme or topic for a book club or for guided reading.
 You can share out the whole collection with all students or customize the selections students receive based on their ability and interest.
+You can also share collections with other teachers to make literacy planning easier!

-With the Reading Eggs teacher library, you can quickly access and assign books directly from your teacher dashboard.
+With the Reading Eggs teacher library, you can quickly access and assign books directly for a specified amount of time from your teacher dashboard.
 New functionality allows you to easily search and filter by reading level, genre, topic, and more to create purposeful collections to share with your students.

 Define expectations for library and reading activities